-Note – since the snapshots are global, your results will be affected by other work on the system; in particular I noticed that simply taking two AWR snapshots in a row on the instance I used resulted in 8 user commits.
+Note – since the snapshots are global, your results will be affected by other work on the system; in particular I noticed that simply taking two AWR snapshots very quickly one after the other on the instance I used resulted in 8 user commits.

 And the answers – cut from an AWR report – are:

 Statistic Total per Second per Trans -------------------------------- ------------------ -------------- ------------- rollback changes - undo records 420 25.2 4.3 transaction rollbacks 240 4.7 2.5 user commits 58 1.1 0.6 user rollbacks 40 0.8 0.4 Rollback per transaction %: 40.82 Rows per Sort: 122.70

 The 40 “user rollbacks” come from the loop with the explicit rollback.
 At the same time the 40 rollbacks introduced 80 “rollback changes – undo records applied” – one for the table index and one for the table for each call to rollback.
 Our “user rollbacks” have been “real” rollbacks, so they’ve introduced 40 transaction rollbacks at the same time.

 The 58 “user commits” come from the loop with the explicit commit – except that the picture is slightly blurred by the fact that simply running the AWR snapshot introduced a few extra commits.

 The 40.82% is 40 / (40 + 58) expressed as a percentage.